5-pebbles/dianac/README.md

 ### Operands

 A keyword can have zero to three operands separated by whitespace characters.
-For instructions with a source and destination this language uses Intel's notation destination(lefthand) **<-** source(righthand).
+For instructions with a source and destination this language uses Intel's notation destination(lefthand) then source(righthand).

 There are 4 types of operands: